tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 Sentence cards usually take longer to review than word cards.
 People who review them normally report spending `20` seconds per rep on average.
-It is likely that they get stuck on some sentences for too long or they start mind-wandering in the process.
+It is likely that they get stuck on some sentences for too long, or they start mind-wandering in the process.
 With this add-on it is possible to stay focused and do your reviews quickly.